 Dr Michael Bareford

-I joined EPCC as an Applications Developer in August 2014 so that I could follow my interest in using HPC for physics research.
+I joined EPCC in August 2014 so that I could follow my interest in using HPC for scientific research.